talflon/buscaluso/README.md

 A rule file is a UTF-8 text file, with one rule per line.
 Comments start with a semicolon (`;`) and last until the end of the line.
-*Fons* are named as sequences of lowercase letters, unicode allowed.
+*Fons* are named as single lowercase letters, unicode allowed.
-Most are single letters, but since they can have multiple letters, they must be separated from each other by whitespace.
+They must be separated from each other by whitespace, in case they're expanded into allowing multi-letter fons in the future.
 There are three types of rules:

 ### Alias rules